lockaibg/altered-custom-card/README.md

 - make the stat radio into buttons
 - patch style.left for mana cost when it's 1 or 10
 - if token : add a "commun" faction
+- add landmarks and reserve lots for heros